ryan-mcclue/musings/notes.md

 communicating with busy people: https://threadreaderapp.com/thread/1562510420644343810.html

+Before cpus increased in single thread execution speed.
+Now more cores.
+It's a topic of research to convert single threaded into multithreaded for emulation.
+This is why emulation of something like the GameCube (powerpc) is slow.
+Furthermore, due to hardware irregularities that programs relied on may take hundreds of instructions to emulate If actually a simple translation, then should run close to native speed.
+This is reality of emulating hardware with hardware

 creative commons is a set of licenses that make explicit requirements for users, e.g. CC BY-NC, CC BY-SA, etc. unlike MIT, Apache includes a user non-litigation, so users can't initiate litigation if the creators decide to patent something